Calothamnus affinis

-Calothamnus affinis is a plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
-It is an erect, compact, or spreading shrub with red to purple flowers in spring.
+Calothamnus affinis is a plant in the myrtle family (Myrtaceae), endemic to the south-west of Western Australia.
+It is an erect, compact, or spreading shrub that produces red to purple flowers in spring.

 Description

 Calothamnus affinis is a compact shrub growing to a height of about 2.0 m with pale green, cylindrical leaves with their end tapering to a point.
 The flowers have 5 sepals, 5 petals and stamens joined to form 5 claw-like bundles.

 Distribution and habitat

 Calothamnus affinis occurs in the far south of Western Australia in the Stirling Range district in the Avon Wheatbelt, Esperance Plains and Jarrah Forest biogeographic regions.
 It grows in sandy soils and laterite.

 Taxonomy and naming

 Calothamnus affinis was first formally described in 1852 by Nikolai Turczaninow.
 The specific epithet (affinis) means "allied to" or "akin to", and refers to the similarity of this species to Calothamnus gracilis.